 If you were amazed at how your child’s scribbles transformed into words last year, get ready for pure delight as your first grader learns to write full, meaningful paragraphs this year!
-Under the Common Core State Standards, first graders will learn everything from spelling and grammar to how they express — and re-express through revisions and edits — their thoughts.
+Under the Common Core State Standards, first graders learn everything from spelling and grammar to expressing — and clarifying through revisions and edits — their thoughts.

 While the bar is high for first grader writing under the Common Core Standards — “shared research and writing projects” and citing “sources” to answer questions — remember that this year’s work is a progression, starting with mastery of the alphabet.

 Teachers often kick off the year with an ABCs review, just like in kindergarten.
 But this year’s review is also likely to include a couple dozen high-frequency words (e.g. he, and, good, play) your child should recall from last year, triggering your first grader’s memory of the letter sounds he’s familiar with and how those letter sounds combine to create words.

 If your child didn’t master the alphabet last year, it’s okay.
 Under the Common Core Standards, first grade is the year to nail ABC fluency and the ability to print all upper and lowercase letters.

 A first grader may start the year writing “cac” for cake or “becs” for because.
 Dropping a word’s silent e at the end or middle vowel sound to spell it the way it sounds is known as phonetic or “invented” spelling.
 (See a real example of “invented” spelling.)
 Children are often more comfortable using consonants and the sounds at the beginning of words because they’re more distinct than vowels or sounds at the ends of words.
 By using invented spelling, children are demonstrating what they know about letter sounds.
 Research shows that letting children use invented spelling (and not immediately correcting them) allows them to focus on the purpose of writing: communication.